slapandthink/Simple-Carousel/README.md

 # [Simple Carousel](http://html5boilerplate.com)

-HTML5 Boilerplate is a professional front-end template for building fast, robust, and adaptable web apps or sites.

 Simple Carousel is a basic jQuery plugin for building fast, simple and very customisable carousel.

 This plugin is the product of many hours of iterative development.